budlum-xyz/.github/profile/README.md

 # budlum

 The name carries the intent: bud and lum, the bud and the light.
-A system named after blossoming is built on the idea that layers should open one another, not close over one another.
+A system named after flourishing is built on the idea that layers should open one another, not close over one another.

 Budlum is a settlement layer for heterogeneous networks.
 It does not replace other chains; it verifies them.
 Each network keeps its own consensus and produces a proof of finality, while Budlum records cross-network movement as a cryptographic fact on a single header.
 Sovereignty over data, keys and computation stays with the participants.